Dash-OS/redux-saga-process/README.md

 ### Special Thanks & Inspirations

-- Dan Abramov [@gaearon](https://github.com/gaearon) - Because it's the cool thing to do to thank him and obviously because of his endless contributions to the community.
+- **Dan Abramov [@gaearon](https://github.com/gaearon)** - Because it's the cool thing to do to thank him and obviously because of his endless contributions to the community including [redux](https://github.com/reactjs/redux) which is what this package is based upon (obviously).
-- Yassine Elouafi [@yelouafi](https://github.com/yelouafi) / [@redux-saga](https://github.com/redux-saga) - For bringing us redux-saga's and for indirectly inspiring the process concept while assisting us with questions.
+- **Yassine Elouafi [@yelouafi](https://github.com/yelouafi) / [@redux-saga](https://github.com/redux-saga)** - For bringing us [redux-sagas](https://github.com/redux-saga/redux-saga) and for indirectly inspiring the process concept while assisting us with questions.
-- [reduxsauce](https://github.com/skellock/reduxsauce) - Originally we used reduxsauce to handle some of the handling of data.
-Many parts of this package are heavily inspired by the great work done by [@skellock](https://github.com/skellock) with reduxsauce!
+- **Steve Kellock [@skellock](https://github.com/skellock)** - [reduxsauce](https://github.com/skellock/reduxsauce) - Originally we used reduxsauce to handle some of the handling of data.
+Many parts of this package are heavily inspired by the great package they have provided!